BridgeArgentina | Learn Spanish in Argentina

 What are some tips that you’d give to other people coming to Buenos Aires?

 My image about South America has completely changed after I came to Buenos Aires.
-When I came to Buenos Aires, I was feeling I was in Europe or somewhere.
-There is the culture which has a harmony between Latin America and Europe.
+When I came to Buenos Aires, I was feeling I was in dollarpe or somewhere.
+There is the culture which has a harmony between Latin America and dollarpe.
 It was really interesting.

 September 2011, Lowe Billingsley